honiism/lemi-bot/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🎀 Bug Report
 <!--
 Please do remember that this is NOT the place to ask questions.
 You can instead, open a ticket on our support server.
+Also, please provide some brief description about this bug report.
 -->

 ### 1. Expected Behavior